Pagure/pagure/doc/usage/index.rst

-Issues and pull-requests repositories are not public and only available to admins of the project, since they can contain private tickets.
+Issues and pull-requests repositories are not public and only available to admins and committers of the project, since they can contain private tickets.

 You can find the URLs to access or clone these git repositories on the overview page of the project.
-On the menu on the right side, there is a menu `Source GIT URLs`, next to it is a little `more` button, by clicking on it as project admin you will be given the URLs to the other three git repos.
+On the menu on the right side, there is a menu `Source GIT URLs`, next to it is a little `more` button, by clicking on it as project admin or committer you will be given the URLs to the other three git repos.

 Each section correspond to one of the four git repositories created for each project.